 This time a part time participation only.
 While driving the 700 km to the station Thursday night I somehow caught a painful tonsilitis. 🙁 Waking up Friday morning I already had a sore throat.
 Fever and shivers added during the day so I went to bed 6pm local time Friday evening already at the contest station.
 After 11 hours of sleep I woke up Saturday morning and started into the contest.
 But motivation was quite low due to the ongoing pains so it was rather search & pouncing the bands, catching some mults, a.s.o.
 And I was sure happy this was not an SSB contest. 😀

 Low band condx seemed to be quite good, caught some nice DX multipliers.
 During the day I got more or less used to the pains so also started some running on 20 m and enjoyed great runs (for an average German guy, hi) on 40 m later on.
 15 m opened shortly to the U.S., too, but activity could have been a little better.
-10 m provided more QSOs than anticipated, there were a few smaller ES openings but also a good number of contacts made through Meteor reflections.
+10 m provided more QSOs than expected, there were a few smaller ES openings but also a good number of contacts made through Meteor reflections.
 Went to bed with 1.000 QSOs under the belt at 2z Sunday morning.

 Continued operating later Sunday morning and also enjoyed some nice runs on 20 m later on when the band started to open to North America.
 When seeing 1.5 million points were in reach I kept pressing.
 After reaching that goal it was only 80 more QSOs to the 1.500 QSOs mark so I again kept my butt in the chair a little longer. 😉 But afterwards called it a day, packed up and went back to town to join my mother’s birthday party …